 How can you track your baby’s development?

 Are developmental milestones the same for preemies?

 If your baby was born prematurely, he may need more time to reach his milestones.
 The age at which your baby is expected to reach various milestones is based on his due date, not his birth date.
 So use your baby’s adjusted age when looking at his milestones.
 Watch this video to help understand the differences in milestones for a preemie.
-Most preemies meet their milestones later and eventually catch up to their peers.

 What should you do if your baby is lagging behind?

 Whether you gave birth prematurely, full term, with or without complications, a baby or child may show signs of delayed development at any point in time.
 If your baby is lagging behind in any area, speak with your baby’s health care provider.
 If you or your provider feel there is a delay, you can have your baby evaluated for free as part of a federally funded early intervention program.
 This program may include everything from speech therapy to a special preschool setting.
 Early intervention can be enormously helpful in helping your child improve.
 And, the sooner you begin intervention, the sooner your baby can start catching up.

 More to come